cpshawn/Distributed-Hash-Table-File-System/README.txt

+A Java-based distributed hash table file system, with multiple servers and clients for data storage, update and lookup.

 Project Description

 Let there be seven data servers, S0, S1, ...
 S6 and five clients, C0, C1,...,C4.
 There exist communication channels between all servers.
 When a client wishes to perform a read or write, it establishes a communication channel with a server chosen as per the description below.
 This client-server channel lasts for the duration it takes to complete the read or write operation.
 All communication channels are FIFO and reliable when they are operational: implemented using sockets.
 Occasionally, a channel may be disrupted in which case no message can be communicated across that channel.
 There exists a hash function, H, such that for each object, Ok, H(Ok) yields a value in the range 0 − 6.